Kak worm

-KAK (Kagou Anti Kro$oft) is a 1999 JavaScript worm that uses a bug in Outlook Express to spread itself.
+KAK (Kagou Anti Kro$oft) is a 1999 JavaScript worm that uses a bug in Outlook Express (CVE-1999-0668) to spread itself.

 Behavior

 On the first day of every month, at 6:00 pm, the worm uses SHUTDOWN.EXE to initiate a shutdown and show a popup with text "Kagou-anti-Kro$oft says not today!".
 A minimized window often appears on startup with the title "Driver Memory Error".
 Another message saying "S3 Driver Memory Alloc Failed!" occasionally pops up.
 The worm also adds a registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run\cAg0u and edits AUTOEXEC.BAT to make Windows launch it on startup.

 The worm adds these commands to AUTOEXEC.BAT: